josedtovar/csci401w-sandbox/Assignments/Assignment 2.md

 \<The administrators role is to review and ensure the accuracy of the information in the tutorbot's output.
 They require a way to receive reported outputs, and a way to adjust the tutorbot.>

+### Persona 4

+**\<Security Admins\>**

+\<As a security administrator, the primary responsibility is to ensure the safety and integrity of the website's data and user interactions.
+Implementing security measures to safeguard against unauthorized access, data breaches, and other cyber threats.

+One crucial aspect of your role is to facilitate single sign-on (SSO) functionality for students, faculty, and administrators.
+SSO streamlines the authentication process, allowing users to access multiple applications and services with just one set of login credentials.
+By implementing SSO, you enhance user experience while also reducing the risk of password-related security vulnerabilities.

+This involves defining and enforcing access privileges based on the principle of least privilege, ensuring that each user has only the necessary permissions to perform their respective tasks.
+By implementing granular access controls, you mitigate the risk of unauthorized data access or manipulation.

+Furthermore, monitor and analyze system logs and security events to detect any suspicious activities or anomalies.
+By proactively identifying and responding to potential security threats, you help safeguard the confidentiality, integrity, and availability of the website's resources and data..>

 ## Product Scenarios

 ### Product Scenario 1